 Scale brand only when needed

 Brand campaigns are often limited by search volume.
-If you are winning 90%+ impression share on brand terms, adding more budget will not help.
+If you are winning a dominant impression share on brand terms, adding more budget will not help.
 That money is better deployed in category or discovery.

 Do not over-rotate toward the lowest CPA campaign.
 Brand will always look best on a CPA basis, but it has a ceiling.
 The goal is to maximize total profitable installs, which means investing in category even though CPAs are higher.
 For subscription apps specifically, this balance is especially critical since brand and generic keyword balance—both are needed for sustainable growth.